bullseye-arrowQuickstart

 Step 1: Import Your 3D Models

-To import your model, simply click upload model drag and drop it into your workspace.
+To import your model, click "Upload Model" or drag and drop it into your workspace, while on the Models page.
 Glossi supports various file formats, with USD-Z, GLB/glTF, and FBX being the most reliable as they include textures and materials.
 These modern file formats ensure your models come in looking exactly as they do in other programs.

 When you upload a model, Glossi processes it to optimize for studio use.
 This involves converting your shaders and materials to look their best in Glossi Studio.